 Dr. Baker also shared his experience recently purchasing an OCT device.
 With this device, his practice immediately incorporated its use and trained staff members in order to provide patients with “the highest standard of care,” making sure to emphasize to patients how such instruments benefit their eye health.

 Dr. Baker says new instruments are practice differentiators and can lend a hand in increasing enthusiasm among patients.
 We couldn’t agree more.
-Optos offers a range of innovative retinal imaging and diagnostic instruments that will set your practice apart from the rest and help your patients better understand the health of their eyes and vision by providing a quick and painless exam.
-Visit our website today to check out all that we have to offer or simply request a consultation for more information.
+Optos offers a range of innovative retinal imaging and diagnostic instruments that will set your practice apart from the rest and help your patients better understand the health of their eyes and vision by providing a quick and painless exam. request a consultation for more information.